shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Kyle winced, feeling an odd mixture of emotion, and awkwardly patted the girl's arm.
 She stared at him, "Dude.
 Thanks… But don't touch me again."

 He looked at her dumbfounded and Fiona glared at him, "Kyle.
-You're an aimimancer.
-She's a vitamancer.
+You're an Aimimancer.
+She's a Vitamancer.
 You just showed her your soul."

 His face drained of colour, "Damn… I am so… so… sorry…"

 Abigail smiled weakly, "It wasn't… As terrible as I thought it would be."
 She shrugged, "Not that you aren't dark.
 You're nearly pitch black… I just expected a bit more insanity to you, is all."

 "Don't pity me."
 He said quickly, with less force than he had meant, and Abigail laughed, "Kyle, I didn't mean it.
-It's just something that would take some getting used to… A vitamancer doesn't just see your soul… They see the defining memories that colour your life.
+It's just something that would take some getting used to… A Vitamancer doesn't just see your soul… They see the defining memories that colour your life.
 Watching a dozen people die, someone's descent into madness, or someone's greatest fears… Not something you can handle when you're as young as I am."

 Kyle turned, "That reminds me, Fiona, how old are you?"